 SAP S/4HANA Migration Guide

-Minimizing the Challenges of an SAP Rollout
+Minimizing the Challenges of an SAP Rollout: The SAP rollout project steps

 No matter how difficult the challenges are when undertaking an SAP rollout project, there are always ways to overcome them.
 Below are several approaches that can help minimize these challenges.